Understanding Your Vision Prescription

 What is Astigmatism?

-The majority of eyeglasses wearers have some degree of astigmatism, which means the eyes have an oblong shape, like a football, instead of being perfectly round and smooth, like a ping pong ball.
-The irregular shape prevents light from focusing properly in the back of your eye, which can cause blurry or double vision, eye strain and headaches.
+Many people have some degree of astigmatism, meaning their eyes have an oblong shape, like a football, instead of being perfectly round and smooth, like a ping pong ball.
+The irregular shape prevents light from focusing properly in the back of your eye, which can cause blurry or double vision, eye strain, and headaches.

 4. Axis

-If your prescription has a Cylinder (CYL) value, it will also have an axis measurement.
-The axis value is between 1-180 and indicates the degree or angle of astigmatism, where 90° is the vertical center of your eye and 180° is the horizontal center.
+If your prescription has a Cylinder value, it will also have an axis measurement.
+The axis value is between 1 ° and 180 ° and indicates the degree or angle of astigmatism, where 90° is the vertical center of your eye and 180° is the horizontal center.

 5. Pupil Distance (PD)

 Exactly what it sounds like, PD measures the distance, in millimeters, between your pupils.
-Pupil distance is an important part of your optical prescription and ensures your lenses are made specifically to give you the best possible vision correction.
+Pupil distance is an important part of your optical prescription, ensuring your lenses are made specifically to provide the best possible vision correction.